rocky-linux/documentation/docs/guides/hardware/hpe_amsd.md

 gpgkey=https://downloads.linux.hpe.com/repo/spp/GPG-KEY-spp
 ```

-Replace the `9` with the Rocky Linux major version, and `gen11` with the generation of your server.
-While the author is using a ML110 Gen11, if they were using a DL360 Gen10 instead, `gen10` would be used instead.
+Replace the `9` with the Rocky Linux major version and `gen11` with the generation of your server.
+While the author uses an ML110 Gen11 if they were using a DL360 Gen10 instead, `gen10` would be used.

 Subsequently, install and enable `amsd`: